johnmcfarlane/papers/cpp/contractual-disappointment.md

 The second is the least desirable: the developer catches these through unit testing and code review.
-The third, [Dynamically-Enforceable C++ API Contracts](#dynamically-enforceable-c-api-contracts), carries challenges for enforcement and opportunities for optimisation.
+The third, [Dynamically-Enforceable C++ API Contracts](#dynamically-enforceable-c-api-contracts), carries challenges for enforcement and opportunities for discovery and optimisation.
 It is discussed in more detail below.

 Note: For most intents and purposes, the library incorporated into